nhn/tui.tree/docs/getting-started.md

 }
 ```

-For more information, see [the example page](https://nhn.github.io/tui.tree/latest/tutorial-example01-basic).
+For more information about the API, please see [here](https://nhn.github.io/tui.tree/latest/Tree).